jcamp-code/FluentEmail/README.md

 # FluentEmail - All in one email sender for .NET and .NET Core

 The easiest way to send email from .NET and .NET Core.
-Use Razor for email templates and send using SendGrid, MailGun, SMTP and more.
+Use Razor or Liquid for email templates and send using SendGrid, MailGun, MailKit, SMTP and more.

 Forked from original by **[@lukencode](https://github.com/lukencode/fluentemail)**